zoiteki/shiren-1/content/items/arrows.md

 ## Overview

-- Projectiles are used to attack enemies from a distance.
+- Projectiles are used to attack enemies from a distance
+- Arrows can be equipped and fired with the L button
+- Arrows can also be fired from the menu without being equipped

 ## Arrow List